SpoilerRules/KotlinizedMCP/README.md

 Yes, Evanescent, also known as KotlinizedMCP, is a modernized version of decompiled MCP (Mod Coder Pack) 1.8.9.

 #### Can I use other JVM languages, such as Scala, for development?
-Yes, you can use any JVM languages to work on Evanescent.
-Please be aware that our primary focus for contributions is in Kotlin/JVM, given the project's name, "KotlinizedMCP".
+Yes, you are welcome to use any JVM languages to work on Evanescent for your independent projects.
+Please note that our primary focus for contributions to the GitHub repository is in Kotlin/JVM, given the project's name, "KotlinizedMCP".
 You can find further details on contributing to the project in the [Contributions](#contributions) section.

 ## Built-in Features

-- ✅ Removed score display on the right side of the scoreboard.
-- ✅ Removed Minecraft Realms support.
-- ✅ Removed hit delay.
 - ✅ Command detection is case-insensitive.
 - ✅ Simple Microsoft login in-game.
+- ✅ Extra Settings, offering options like Hit Delay, Auto Sprint, and more.
+- ✅ Removed Minecraft Realms support.
-- ✅ Simple Automatic Sprint feature.
+- ✅ Removed Twitch Broadcast support.

 ## Pending Built-in Features

+- ❌ Removed Demo version support.
-- ❌ Removed Twitch Broadcast support.
+- ❌ Removed Snooper support.
 - ❌ Implemented raw input.
+- ❌ Implemented camera shake customization.

 ## Why the Name "Evanescent"?